 Billions of people around the world are already connected to the Internet.
 Yet billions more will be connected in the coming years.
 And the things that can be done online only continue to rise in number.
 As a result, huge demand exists for web developers and designers who have the up-to-date skills to create, modify, and maintain websites for organizations, groups, and individuals.

-Already, the market in the U.S. for web design services is worth about $24 billion.2 But as demand keeps growing for those services, it could become worth a lot more.
+Already, the market in the U.S. for web design services is worth $38 billion, according to IBISWorld.
+But as demand keeps growing for those services, it could become worth a lot more.
 And job opportunities in this field could also expand.
-In fact, from 2012 to 2022, the employment of web developers and designers could increase by 20 percent, which represents about 28,500 additional jobs over that decade.5
+In fact, the BLS says that from 2018 to 2028, the employment of web developers and designers could increase by 13 percent.
+On average, about 15,100 jobs should become available each year over that decade.

 Start Inventing Your Future

 Embrace your artistic side and go after a career that rewards your talents.
 Some of the best design schools for your aspirations could be just a quick search away.
-So enter your zip code into the convenient school finder below to explore art and design programs in your region!
+So enter your zip code into the convenient school finder at the top of the page to explore art and design programs in your region!